A website is displayed on a laptop , tablet , and cell phone.

 Adjusting to Platforms and Operating Systems

-RWD accounts for the variances across platforms and operating devices by using CSS media queries.
+• RWD accounts for the variances across platforms and operating devices by using CSS media queries.
 These queries enable the website to apply different styles depending on the device’s characteristics.
+Responsive design ensures compatibility across different operating systems by leveraging CSS media queries to deliver appropriate layouts and styles for each device.
 For instance, a website might load lighter animations or fewer visual effects on a mobile device compared to a desktop, fostering faster load times and improved usability.

 Orientation Changes